 - Cappella Cantorum International Tour Chorus

-True to its original intent, all of the Cappella Cantorum choruses welcome new members, without audition, who enjoy singing in concert.
-Our Mission Statement provides for community choruses whose primary purpose is to learn, perform and enjoy great choral music while striving for excellence and for enrichment of its singers and audience.
+True to its original intent, all of the Cappella Cantorum choruses welcome new members without audition.
+The organization’s primary purpose is to give singers of all ages the opportunity to learn, perform and share great choral music.
 To that end, it offers music education and coaching to improve sight-reading, understanding of music theory and vocal production.
-Voice classes with professional singers are offered twice a year and singers are encouraged to augment learning on their own with multiple available CD and online training tools.
+Workshops with professional singers are also offered periodically, and singers are encouraged to augment learning on their own with a variety of rehearsal aids.

 Cappella Cantorum Benefits the Community

-- Adds to the quality of life in the area by adding to performing arts offerings.
+- Adds to the quality of life by enriching cultural offerings available to audiences in the area

-- Provides an opportunity for study and performance of major choral works with professional orchestra, enriching the cultural offerings to audiences in the area.
+- Provides an opportunity for study and performance of major choral works with professional orchestra, conductor and soloists

-- Offers music education and coaching for members to improve sight-reading, theory and vocal production.
-Home-schooled young people have used Cappella Cantorum as their music course work.
+- Includes music education and coaching to improve sight-reading, music theory and vocal production

-- Strengthens church choirs by providing significant additional training and experience.
+- Strengthens church choirs by providing their members with significant additional music training and experience

-Cappella Cantorum is made possible by the support of area businesses and professional people through program advertising, by generous sponsors, by our concert audiences, by our members through dues and hard work, and through the dedication and enthusiasm of our Music Director Simon Holt, Assistant Music Director Deborah Lyon and the efforts of the volunteer Board of Directors.
-Become a Sponsor, click here.
+Cappella Cantorum is made possible by the support of area businesses and individuals through program advertising, by generous sponsors, by our concert audiences, by our members through dues and hard work, and through the dedication and enthusiasm of our Music Director Simon Holt and the efforts of the all-volunteer Board of Directors.
+THANK YOU!